Lafayette Leopard Look Out

 If you received a letter from Seattle Public School’s Health Services letting you know that your student’s immunization status was ‘conditional,’ meaning your student is missing required vaccinations to attend school, please help us update your records.
 You can provide the missing immunization information directly to your school nurse.

 Seattle Public Schools uses the Washington state Immunization Information System (WAIIS) to track a student’s compliance.
-Access this immunization registry.
+You may access this immunization registry here: https://myirmobile.com/

 Head Lice Information